Dallas McCarver, 26! Luke Sandoe, 31! Shawn Rhoden, 46!

-With each pro bodybuilder death comes the contention—from well-informed fans to hater trolls—that the Mr. Olympia is the equivalent of the Hunger Games, with participants destined for early graves.
+With each pro bodybuilder death comes the contention that the Mr. Olympia is the equivalent of the Hunger Games, with participants destined for early graves.
 But men do expire in their 40s or 30s and even their 20s.
-Are the best pro bodybuilders really dying younger than the average man?
-How does their mortality stack up to, say, NFL players?
-And what’s causing the deaths?
-Let’s dive deep into the data and see what the numbers say.
+Is the average pro bodybuilder really dying younger than the average man?
+How does their mortality stack up to other pro athletes?
+What are the most common causes of the deaths?
+And what can be done to improve bodybuilder mortality?

 And the numbers say…